The Dumbbell Hip Thrust

 The dumbbell hip thrusts can help reduce the overall risk of injury.
 This is because with strong glutes, you will not feel as much pressure on your lower back or hips and your overall lower body will be strengthened.
 This is very important whether you are an athlete or an average gym-goer.

 For this exercise, you will need one dumbbell.

-a) To set up, you will need a bench that is just beneath your shoulder blades when you are sitting down.
+a) To set up, you will need a bench or some surface to elevate yourself to position against just beneath your shoulder blades when you are sitting down.
 Make sure it is secured or against a wall so that it doesn’t move as you perform the movement.

 b) Engage your core, tuck your chin in and look forward.

 a) Draw your knees in and extend your hips up so that your knees are at a 90 degree angle.
 For further glute engagement, keep your toes slightly pointed out.